confluentinc/ksql/docs-md/tutorials/examples.md

 ### Associate Kafka message keys

-The previous statement doesn't make any assumptions about the Kafka message key in the underlying Kafka topic.
-But if the value of the message key in Kafka is the same as one of the columns defined in the stream in KSQL, you can provide this information in the WITH clause.
-For example, if the Kafka message key has the same value as the `pageid` column, you can write the CREATE STREAM statement like this:
+The previous statement doesn't make any assumptions about the Kafka message key in the underlying {{ site.ak }} topic.
+But if the value of the message key in {{ site.aktm }} is the same as one of the columns defined in the stream in ksqlDB, you can provide this information in the WITH clause.
+For example, if the {{ site.aktm }} message key has the same value as the `pageid` column, you can write the CREATE STREAM statement like this:

 ```sql